 Non-Resident External (NRE) Account

 An NRE account can be opened only once you are an NRI as a fresh account.
-Old accounts, which existed when you were a resident Indian, will become NRO accounts, not NRE accounts.
+Old accounts, which existed when you were a resident Indian, must be converted into NRO accounts, not NRE accounts.
 You can check your NRI status here: Who is an NRI and who is not?
 Understanding FEMA and NRE/NRO bank accounts.

 This account is used to send money to India.
 The features and uses are:

-• This is a fresh account that can only be opened by an NRI.
+This is a fresh account that can only be opened by an NRI.
+Existing resident Indian or NRO accounts cannot be converted to NRE

 This account is used for any income and investments in India.
 The features and uses are:

-• Existing savings accounts are converted to NRO accounts.
+Existing savings accounts are converted to NRO accounts (and not NRE)

-• Funds can be transferred only to another NRO account and not to an NRE account.
+Funds can be transferred only to another NRO account.

 How to transfer money from abroad to an NRE account?